A knowledgeable author who shares articles on all sorts of subjects!

 With his strong convictions regarding Free Will, the diversity of talents, and all souls’ inherent gravitation toward God, Dante Alighieri created his Divine Comedy in part to show people how to walk the straight and narrow path.

 Readers accompany Dante’s Pilgrim through the depths of Hell, up the slopes of Mount Purgatory, and to the very center of Heaven.
-In this journey, they learn how to find their paths in life, and also discover that it ultimately leads to God.
-Such an amazing journey is made even more remarkable by the fact that Dante’s advice is universal and applicable to people of all faiths.
-A strong adherence to one’s integrity as a person, and belief in one’s calling, will surely lead to bliss- perhaps not just in life but in Heaven as well.
+In this journey, they learn how to find their life paths and discover that it ultimately leads to God.
+Dante’s advice is universal and applicable to people of all faiths and makes such an amazing journey even more remarkable.
+Strong adherence to one’s integrity as a person, and belief in one’s calling, will surely lead to bliss- perhaps not just in life but in Heaven as well.

 Anterthon, J S. "Cognitive Dissonance."
 Learning and Teaching.
 2005.
 28 Apr.
 2008 <http://www.learningandteaching.info/learning/dissonance.htm>.